-Antigua and Barbuda does not promote the exchange of research findings, experiences, or best practices to improve the effectiveness of prevention programs, that take into consideration the "International Standards on Drug Use Prevention," jointly developed by WHO and UNODC.
+Dominica does not promote the exchange of research findings, experiences, or best practices to improve the effectiveness of prevention programs, taking into consideration the "International Standards on Drug Use Prevention," developed jointly by the WHO and UNODC.

 ESTABLISH AND STRENGTHEN, AS APPROPRIATE, NATIONAL CARE, TREATMENT, REHABILITATION, RECOVERY, AND SOCIAL INTEGRATION SYSTEMS FOR PEOPLE WHO USE DRUGS, THAT ARE INTEGRATED WITH HEALTH SYSTEMS, AND THAT RESPECT HUMAN RIGHTS, AND OFFER GENDER-SPECIFIC SERVICES, AND THAT, TO THE EXTENT POSSIBLE, ARE DESIGNED AND ADMINISTERED IN ACCORDANCE WITH INTERNATIONALLY ACCEPTED QUALITY STANDARDS.